blues/app-accelerators/15-greenhouse-monitor/README.md

 }
 ```

-When alert thresholds are configured, and one or more sensor readings is outside of the normal range, the event also includes `alert` and `alert_seq` properties to indicate the severity of the alert and the progress of the alert.
+When alert thresholds are configured, and one or more sensor readings are outside of the normal range, the event also includes `alert` and `alert_seq` properties to indicate the severity of the alert and the progress of the alert.
 See the section on [Alerts](#alerts) for details about these properties.

 ### Configuration Updates and Errors